dmay/amazon-q-developer-cli/planning/prompts.md

     - DO NOT make any other changes to this file, all extra information must go to the research document

 Research and analysys process:
-- Identify elemets of the system that are related to the selected workflow
+- Identify existing elemets of the system that are related to the selected workflow
 - Look through the documentation and the code for those elements
 - Summarize your findings in the research document for the selected workflow (use the path from the primary plan sheet)
     - Note: you don't need to _solve_ the problem defined in the workflow, you are gathering information for the actual design process